Abstract structure for scientific and educational poster presentation

 Case reports are not accepted.

-All posters must be submitted in English, using a maximum of 2.000 characters.
+All abstracts for posters must be submitted in English, using a maximum of 2.000 characters.

 All posters must be printed and presented in English.
 However, posters submitted for SVMTRA-ASTRM can also be printed and presented in English, German or French.